dart-lang/site-www/src/tools/pub/pubspec.md

 : Optional.
 Specify where to publish a package.
   [_Learn more._](#publish_to)

-Pub ignores all other fields.
+Pub ignores all other fields,

 <aside class="alert alert-info" markdown="1">
 **Flutter note:** Pubspecs for [Flutter apps]({{site.flutter}}) can have [a few additional fields]({{site.flutter}}/assets-and-images) for managing assets.
 </aside>

+If you add a custom field, give it a unique name that won't clash with future pubspec fields.
+For example, instead of adding `bugs`, you might add a field named `my_pkg_bugs`.

 ## Example